 The Underground complex at Dingling

 The main entrance leads down a flight of steps to a depth of 89 feet [27 meters] below the surface.
-The whole underground area is about 12,863 *Unknown unit*s [1,195 sq meters] and all the chambers have arched roofs and no supporting pillars.
+The whole underground area is about 12,863 sq feet [1,195 sq meters] and all the chambers have arched roofs and no supporting pillars.

-The first Antechamber 金刚墙 jīn gāng qiáng has a Diamond wall which is triangular at top.
-It is empty with bare stone walls.
+The first antechamber 金刚墙 jīn gāng qiáng has a Diamond wall which is triangular at the top.
+The chamber is empty with bare stone walls.

 Underneath the bodies were piles of paper money, gold and silver ingots 金锭 jīn dìng for the dead to pay their way into the afterlife.
 Surrounding the coffins are large blocks of unpolished jade.
-Most of the grave goods are now displayed in the Dingling museum above ground, others are replicas as the real items were moved to the museum in Beijing.
+Most of the grave goods are now displayed in the Dingling museum above ground, others are replicas as the real items were moved to safety in a museum in Beijing.

-Kings and Emperors did not want their graves disturbed.
+Kings and emperors do not want their graves disturbed.
 There are many stories about the Curse of King Tutankhamen ➚ and how misfortune hit Howard Carter ➚'s archaeological team in the 1920s.
-In the case of the excavation of Emperor Wanli's Dingling tomb the misfortune that fell is equally curious.
+In the case of the excavation of Emperor Wanli's Dingling tomb the misfortunes that fell are equally curious.

-The chief figure pushing for the 1950s excavation was Beijing deputy mayor Wu Han ➚ backed by Guo Moruo ➚.
+The person who pushed hardest for the 1950s excavation was Beijing's deputy mayor Wu Han ➚ backed by Guo Moruo ➚.
 The dig was led by Professor Xia Nai ➚ and Zhao Qichang ➚.
 There was considerable local opposition as all sorts of superstitions prevail around disturbing burials.
 This was reinforced when lightning struck some of the excavators.
 Was this like Howard Carter's tomb curse?
 Opening the tombs produced a curious black mist which terrified some of the excavators.

-During the Cultural Revolution Red Guards took the three excavated bodies and burned them crying ‘Down with Wan Li, chieftain of the landlord class’ along with a lot of wooden burial goods.
-Mayor Wu Han who instigated the excavation was killed in 1969 after public humiliation before a mass of Red Guards.
-Professor Xia was persecuted and also suffered public humiliation and was sent to a hard labor camp.
-The current government policy is not to excavate any more tombs unless they are threatened with imminent destruction.
-It might seem the curse of Emperor Wan Li did certainly fall on those who came to disturb his peace.
+During the Cultural Revolution Red Guards took the three excavated Imperial skeletons and burned them crying ‘Down with Wan Li, chieftain of the landlord class’ along with a lot of wooden burial goods.
+Deputy mayor Wu Han who instigated the excavation was killed in 1969 after public humiliation before a mass of Red Guards.
+Professor Xia Nai was persecuted and also suffered public humiliation and was sent to a hard labor camp.
+The current government policy is not to excavate any more of the Ming tombs unless they are threatened with imminent destruction.
+It certainly does seem that the curse of Emperor Wan Li did fall on those who came to disturb his peace.